Raghuji I: Military campaigns

-Bold and decisive in action, Raghuji was the archetype of a Maratha leader; he saw in the troubles of other states an opening for his own ambition, and did not even require a pretext for invasion.
+Bold and decisive in action, Raghuji was an archetypical Maratha leader; he saw in the troubles of other states an opening for his own ambition, and did not even require a pretext for invasion.
 Twice his armies occupied Bengal, and it was he who attained the conquest of Cuttack.
 Chanda, Chhattisgarh, and Sambalpur were added to his dominions between 1745 and 1755, the year of his death.
 He was succeeded by his son Janoji Bhonsle.